-The thyroid gland is the body’s internal thermostat.
-It regulates the body temperature by secreting hormones that control how quickly the body burns calories and uses energy.
+The hypothalamus is the body’s internal thermostat.
+It regulates the body temperature by secreting hormones through thyroid glands, that control how quickly the body burns calories and uses energy.
 HYPOthyroidism is the UNDER-production of the thyroid hormone.

 Chronic fatigue, loss of appetite, intolerance to cold, low body temperature, slow heart rate, weight gain, elevated cholesterol, PMS problems, heavy periods, infertility, muscle weakness, muscle cramps, dry and scaly skin, hair loss, loss of 1/3 of outer eyebrows, low immunity, migraines, constipation, poor memory and concentration, goiter, droopy and swollen eyes.